LuczynskiDar/SilnikDC/README.md

 PCBA, then wirte a C program for Atmega32 to dirive a DC Enginge.

 ### Design approach

-- For the project purposes will be used an mocro's internal clock, instead of using more reliable external one.
+- For the project purposes will be used an mocro's internal clock,instead of using more reliable external crystal.
-- zostanie wykorzystany wewnętrzny zegar mikroprocesora, bez posiłkowania się zewnętrznym rezonatorem kwarcowym;
-- sterowanie będzie obywało się za pomocą czterech przycisków, a będzie realizować inkrementację i dekrementację sygnału PWM, a także zmianę wyjścia, na którym jest on podawany;
+- Drivig the engine will be done on the basis of 4 switches, 2 for changing engine directions (Left/Right), which is actually changing micro's GPIO  and 2 responsible for incrementing and decrementing PWM signal.
 - do sterowania nie zostanie wykorzystany mechanizm przerwań;
 - zostanie wykorzystany tryb Fast PWM;
 - oprogramowanie zostanie napisane w języku C;

 ### Block diagram

 ![Block diagram](https://github.com/LuczynskiDar/SilnikDC/blob/master/Img/bloc_diagram.PNG)

 ### Eagle ECAD designer

 There are 2 Eagle project files:

 - [Sterownik_DC.sch](https://github.com/LuczynskiDar/SilnikDC/blob/master/Sterownik_DC.sch)
 - [Sterownik_DC.brd](https://github.com/LuczynskiDar/SilnikDC/blob/master/Sterownik_DC.brd)